Mohammed-Thushar-Imran/Project-Tech-Tussle-2021/README.md

 7. Find the mathes

-At this moment, we compare the encodings of the stored images in the database to the current frame (live screen) images to find the best match and represent the result by a new function called 'face_distance' which determines the similarities in terms of numbers; the lower the distance, the better the match.
-Besides, we create a loop that grab the encoding from 'encodeRealTime' into 'encodeFace' and location from 'faceLocRealTime' into 'faceLoc' and store them in the same loop.
+At this moment, we compare the encodings of the stored images in the database to the current frame (live screen) images to find the best match by employing liner SVM classifier and represent the result by a new function called 'face_distance' which determines the similarities in terms of numbers; the lower the distance, the better the match.
+Besides, we create a loop that grabs the encoding from 'encodeRealTime' into 'encodeFace' and location from 'faceLocRealTime' into 'faceLoc' and store them in the same loop.

           Code:  for encodeFace, faceLoc in zip(encodeRealTime,faceLocRealTime):
                  matches = face_recognition.compare_faces(encodeListSavedImages,encodeFace)